-This report presents the results of a biological resource assessment conducted for approximately 1 acre located west of the terminus of Airway Drive in Santa Rosa, Sonoma County, California.
+This report presents the results of a biological resource assessment conducted for approximately 1 acre located west of 3555 Round Barn Circle Road in Santa Rosa, Sonoma County, California.
 The property is partially developed land in an existing business park that was constructed in the 1980's.
-Landscaped land and road infrastructure are included within the proposed development footprint (Figure 1).
-The property is proposed for a Hampton Inn and Suites in a relatively developed part of Santa Rosa just northeast of the Coffey Park neighborhood that was destroyed during the Nun's Fire of October 2017.
-Land to the immediate north of the footprint is an existing office building and parking lot, land to the east is Highway 101, land to the south is parking lots associated with the existing business park, and a channelized drainage part owned by the Sonoma County Water Agency.
-Land to the west is an existing parking lot associated with the business park.
+The property is proposed for a Marriott Residence Inn in a developed part of Santa Rosa just east of Highway 101 in Santa Rosa.
+While currently there are no buildings on the site, a portion of the property was developed into a detention basin in association with development to the east.
+Land to the west is Highway 101, lands to the north are undeveloped non-native grassland, and lands to the east and south are existing medical facilities.